-- 1. Current employment with a minimum of one year experience as an administrator or teacher such that the serve as a "laboratory" for the completion of course requirements. - 2.
+- 1. Current employment with a minimum of one year experience as an administrator or teacher such that the teacher's classroom can serve as a "laboratory" for the completion of course requirements.
+For candidates not meeting the minimum requirement for employment, the committee will consider additional evidence, including internships and volunteer work, and two letters of recommendation at least one from a school administrator or teacher who would be willing to open a classroom for the candidate to complete course requirements, and one from someone who has knowledge of the candidate's ability to perform in an education setting. - 2.
 Teaching certificate from the State of South Carolina or equivalent out-of-state certification.
 A student without teaching certification may appeal for admission.
 Such an appeal must be accompanied by minimum GRE scores of 840 on math and verbal and a 4 in writing or a Miller Analogies Test score of at least 389.